IslandSQL/IslandSQL/limitations.md

 ## Inquiry Directives

-By default, the parser uses a [generic SQL dialect](src/main/java/ch/islandsql/grammar/IslandSqlDialect.java#L25).
-This means that the parser expects a file to contain statements using OracleDB and PostgreSQL syntax.
+By default, the parser uses a [GENERIC SQL dialect](src/main/java/ch/islandsql/grammar/IslandSqlDialect.java#L25).
+This means that the parser expects a file to contain statements using OracleDB and/or PostgreSQL syntax.
 This works well in most cases.

 However, here's an example that causes a parse error: